The 2 Native Wild Cats in Ohio

 Mountain lions live on all three of the American continents.
 Their range begins in Canada’s Yukon territory and extends south through parts of North America, Central America, and South America to the southern tip of Argentina.

-In Canada, the biggest populations of them are in British Columbia and Alberta.
-On the other hand, in the United States, they mainly live in the western united states and Florida in the southeast.
+The biggest populations of cougars in Canada are in British Columbia and Alberta.
+In the United States, they mainly live in the western United States and Florida in the southeast.
 In Florida, the cougar is called the Florida panther.

 Although mountain lions are also native to most of the eastern and midwestern United States, they have been extirpated from most of this territory.

 Mountain lions are native to Ohio.
-However, they are extirpated from the state and have been since the early to mid 1800s.
+However, they have been extirpated from the state since the early to mid-1800s.

 People occasionally see mountain lions in Ohio.
-However, most of these sightings prove to be loose captive mountain lions.
+However, most of these sightings are of loose captive mountain lions.

 Whatever the source of Ohio mountain lion sightings, the Ohio DNR does not see any sign of a breeding mountain lion population in the state at this time.